RasaHQ/rasa/docs/tracker_stores.rst

                 store_type: mongod
                 url: <url to your mongo instance, e.g. mongodb://localhost:27017>
                 db: <name of the db within your mongo instance, e.g. rasa>
-                user: <username used for authentication>
+                username: <username used for authentication>
                 password: <password used for authentication>

     3. To start the Rasa Core server using your configured MongoDB instance,